Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 A standard desktop computer (excluding the costs of monitor and accessories) can cost anywhere from $300 to $1000, with the average computer costing only about $500-$700.

-10 Non-gaming uses for gaming PCs
+10 Non-gaming uses

 There are so many benefits to owning a gaming PC.
-Though all the advantages mentioned were designed for the ultimate gaming experience, these benefits also enhance everything you can do on the computer.
+Though all the advantages mentioned were designed for the ultimate experience, these benefits also enhance everything you can do on the computer.

 Below are some everyday tasks performed on gaming PCs by non-gamers.
 These tasks are broken down into routine computer tasks and tasks done in more technical professions.